TheEmeryverse/Docker-Run-Updater-and-Deployment-CLI-Tool/README.md

 # runr.sh - the set and forget docker container updater
 A lightweight Bash script that automatically deploys and updates all your containers run with 'docker run'.

-Current release is fully compatible with MacOS Sequoia 15.2, Docker Desktop, and 'brew install docker'.
+Current release is fully compatible with Fedora 40 SE, MacOS Sequoia 15.2, Docker Desktop, and 'brew install docker'.
+Other Linux distributions should work, just ensure bash is being used to execute.

 <h2>Features:</h2>
 - An easy to use and simple to understand CLI tool to keep your docker containers deployed and updated.<br>